Courses

 13. How Has COVID-19 Impacted VPN Use Among Businesses?

-As you might imagine, the pandemic forcing businesses to go remote has caused an uptick in VPN usage.
-According to OpenVPN3, 68 percent of companies have either started using VPNs for the first time or increased their use since the onset of the COVID-19 pandemic.
+According to OpenVPN3, the onset of the COVID-19 pandemic caused VPN use among businesses to increase, with 68 percent of companies either starting to use VPNs for the first time or increasing their use since it began.
 The study also reveals that 29 percent of companies are first-time users.

 14. Some Organizations Still Reluctant to Adopt VPNs